morris-county-gis/GettingStarted/README.md

 3. Download/install Visual Studio Code

 [Follow these simple rules and you’ll become a Git and GitHub master - Aerial Camus](https://www.freecodecamp.org/news/follow-these-simple-rules-and-youll-become-a-git-and-github-master-e1045057468f/)

-Rule #1: Create a Git repository for every new project Rule #2: Create a new branch for every new feature Rule #3: Use Pull Requests to merge code to Master
+1. Create a Git repository for every new project
+2. Create a new branch for every new feature
+3. Use Pull Requests to merge code to Master

 ## git
 website: https://git-scm.com/downloads